-The Apex Corporation, a Virginia-based company that specialized in asbestos brakes, faced a multitude of mesothelioma lawsuits for many years.
-After several decades, the company closed its doors in the late 1970s, but their sheer amount of asbestos-related claims resulted in the company losing millions to plaintiffs who were negligently injured.
+The Apex Corporation, a Virginia-based company that specialized in asbestos brakes, has faced a multitude of mesothelioma lawsuits over many years.
+The company eventually closed its doors in the late 1970s, but their sheer amount of asbestos-related claims resulted in the company losing millions to plaintiffs who were negligently injured.

 History of The Apex Corporation

-Established in 1928, the Apex Corporation originally started out as the American Brake Shoe and Foundry.
+Established in 1928, the Apex Corporation originally began as the American Brake Shoe and Foundry.
 In addition to manufacturing asbestos brakes, the company produced wheels for railroad cars and hydraulic systems for vessels and planes.

 In 1968, Illinois Central Industries Inc. purchased Apex, and 10 years later, merged it with the Pneumo Corporation, creating the Pneumo Abex Corporation.
 After the merger, the company added more products to its manufacturing line, including industrial and aerospace fluid products.

 Almost every product that Apex manufactured contained asbestos.
-In fact, they continued to use asbestos until their doors closed in 1978.
-Consequently, thousands of people began developing asbestos-related illnesses, and an influx of mesothelioma lawsuits followed.
+The company continued to use asbestos until its doors closed in 1978.
+Consequently, people began developing asbestos-related illnesses, and an influx of mesothelioma lawsuits followed.

 Apex Willingly Conceals the Dangers of Asbestos

 Although many lawsuits surfaced after Apex closed its doors, one particular lawsuit resulted in information that the company willingly withheld information on the dangers of asbestos.

 Apex knew of the life-threatening hazards that can occur after inhaling asbestos fibers, but they concealed the details from employees and contractors.
 A jury found the company guilty of knowingly and willingly concealing asbestos hazards.
 The plaintiff won $20 million.